6 Travel Souvenir Ideas: The Best Things to Buy on Vacation

 You get the picture.

+Make sure you buy something that you’ll actually wear back home and not just hang in your wardrobe.
 A sombrero or a poncho might seem fun and a good souvenir idea at the time, but when exactly are you going to wear them?

-Try to find a little boutique or even a shopping mall with local brands.
+Try to find a little boutique or a shop with local brands.
 Don’t just go to the next souvenir shop by the beach.
+Chances are, everyone back home will ask where you got your new piece of clothing or jewelry.

+I’ll admit, coffee mugs or ceramic pots are some of the most touristic souvenirs possible.
 But if you’re actually going to use them for your morning coffee or to serve snacks to your friends during the next party, why not?

 There are a few things you should consider about these souvenir ideas:

-• Make sure they are authentic and not made in China with only the label being printed somewhere nearby.
+• Make sure they are authentic and not “made in China” with only the label being printed somewhere nearby.

-• Check that the quality matches the price.
-These are some of the favourite tourist souvenirs and prices are usually based on the location of the shop and the number of tourists passing by.
-Visit a few shops and compare prices before deciding what to buy.
-It is best to purchase from a store where locals shop, for example, a large supermarket.
+• Visit a few shops and compare prices before deciding what to buy.
+It’s best to purchase from a store where locals shop, for example, a large supermarket.
 Sometimes factories are a good option, other times they’re the biggest tourist traps.
 Don’t pay more than you might pay back home.

 South African Picture On The Wall